 - Upgrade ArcGIS Data Store.

 - If your deployment includes them, upgrade any additional ArcGIS Server sites.
-This includes upgrading ArcGIS GeoEvent Server sites and upgrading ArcGIS GeoAnalytics Server sites.
+This includes upgrading ArcGIS GeoEvent Server, upgrading ArcGIS GeoAnalytics Server, upgrading ArcGIS Notebook Server, and upgrading ArcGIS Mission Server sites.

 Highly available data stores

-If your spatiotemporal big data store contains more than one machine, install a new version of ArcGIS Data Store on all the machines.
+If your tile cache (cluster) or spatiotemporal big data store contains more than one machine, install a new version of ArcGIS Data Store on all the machines.
 Next, sign in to one of the machines using an administrator login and configure all the machines in the spatiotemporal big data store by running the Data Store Configuration wizard or the configuredatastore utility.
-This configures all machines in the spatiotemporal big data store.
+This configures all machines in the tile cache or spatiotemporal big data store.

 Upgrade ArcGIS Data Store